GenaroDS/PingTester/README.md

 Through the settings window, you can customize each threshold to your preference.
 The clock icon appears initially, awaiting results.

+## Installation

+1. Download the .exe from the [Releases](https://github.com/GenaroDS/PingTester.NET/releases/tag/exe) section.
+2. Run `PingTester.exe`.
+   - Note: The first time you run the application, it might take a moment to initialize.

 ## Conclusion